Tips For Choosing The Best and Most Profitable eCommerce Niches

 So the third thing that you are going to look for when trying to choose a profitable niche is to pick an industry that has no brand loyalty.
 It’s going to make a big difference.

-I hope you guys got value from that.
-I know it was a quick video, but remember my 3 rules for niche selection: the target price, the target demographic, and brand loyalty cannot exist – because if it does it’s going to make your life a lot harder.
+Remember that these three rules for profitable and effective eCommerce niche selection are crucial: the target price, the target demographic, and brand loyalty cannot exist - because if it does it is going to make your life and eCommerce drop shipping business a lot harder.